Matthew Holness: Career

-In 2014, Holness played the part of egotistical movie star Max Gland in an episode of the Channel 4 sitcom Toast of London.

-In 2016, he wrote and directed Smutch, a Halloween Comedy Short shown on Sky Arts, in which he played an embittered author haunted by a ghost writer.
+Holness wrote and directed the 2016 "Smutch", a Halloween Comedy Short shown on Sky Arts, in which he played an embittered author haunted by a ghostwriter.

-In 2017, he appeared in the Channel 4 sitcom Back as a recently deceased father who appears in flashback scenes.

 In 2018, he played the part of brooding Swedish detective Knut Ångström in the BBC Radio 4 Nordic noir parody Angstrom.

-In 2019, he played Prince Hector of Bulgaria in an episode of the Channel 4 sitcom Year of the Rabbit.
+The following year, he played Prince Hector of Bulgaria in an episode of the Channel 4 sitcom Year of the Rabbit.
 The same year, Holness made his debut as a feature director with Possum, a psychological horror film set in Norfolk.
 He described the film as "not remotely funny".
 In interviews to promote Possum, Holness said he had written a script for another horror film which he was also hoping to get made.

-Holness has written several short stories, such as 'Possum', 'The Toad and I', and 'The Mastiff: A story of The Diggers', which have been published in horror anthologies and as e-book downloads.
-He has also done voiceover work for audiobooks.

-His agents' website lists several projects as being in development with Holness as writer/director: Cometh the Fiend, The Reprisalizer, and The Mast.

-In 2022, Holness announced an anthology novel entitled Garth Marenghi's TerrorTome, which is written in-character as Marenghi and presented as one of the character's own works, which Marenghi began working on in the 1980s.
-It will also be released as an audiobook narrated by Holness in-character, and was released in November 2022.
-Release was followed by a book tour, where Holness in-character read extracts from the book and conducts a Q&A with the audience.
+In 2022, Holness announced a short fiction collection entitled Garth Marenghi's TerrorTome.
+This was written as Marenghi and presented as one of the character's own works, which Marenghi began working on in the 1980s.
+It was also released as an audiobook narrated by Holness as Marenghi.
+The collection was released in November 2022.